-In Power BI, if you are working with large amounts of data it is important to understand the relationship between the data points to analyse and then visualize the resulting graphs and create an accurate report.
+If you are working with large amounts of data it is important to understand the relationship between the data points to analyse and then visualize the resulting graphs and create an accurate Power BI dashboard.

 Establishing the relationships between the data points in a Power BI data model allows you to connect the visuals.
 It is possible to create several relationships between two tables.
 Most of the time, the first created relationship will be considered as the “active” one.
 The other one(s) will be considered as “inactive.”
 These active and inactive relationships determine how the visuals will react when the visual is being interacted with.